 3. Possibility of registering in Berlin

 For landlords, issuing the housing provider certificate is a relatively small effort.
 But they are legally obliged to do so.
-Every tenant who moves to Berlin to work here needs a landlord's certificate in order to register.
-Without registration there is no bank account, without a bank account there is no Schufa, no mobile phone contract and ultimately no transfer of rent.
+Every tenant who moves to Berlin for work needs a landlord's certificate in order to register.
+Without registration there is no bank account, without a bank account there is no Schufa, no mobile phone contract and ultimately, no transfer of rent.

 A landlord's confirmation must be issued to every tenant referred through Crocodilian.

 4. Fully furnished